Rimington Trophy

 The Dave Rimington Trophy is awarded to the player considered to be the best center in college football.
 Dave Rimington was a center who played at the University of Nebraska from 1979 to 1982.

 A member of the National College Football Awards Association, the Rimington Trophy serves as a fundraiser for the Boomer Esiason Foundation's fight against cystic fibrosis.
-In addition to recognizing the season's most outstanding center in college football, the Rimington Trophy also recognizes legendary centers from the past by presenting the President Gerald R. Ford Legendary Center Award.
-The award is presented annually to a former collegiate or professional center who was either a legend on the field or off the field by making extraordinary contributions through business, civic or philanthropic endeavors.
 The sculptor of the Dave Rimington Trophy is Marc Mellon, also the sculptor of the NBA MVP Trophy.

 Selection process

-The winner of the Rimington Trophy is selected by determining the consensus All-American center pick from four existing All-America Teams.
+The winner of the Rimington Trophy is selected by determining the consensus All-American center pick from four existing All-America teams.
 While more than a dozen All-America football teams are selected annually, the Rimington Trophy committee uses these four prestigious teams to determine a winner: